hassio-addons/addon-nginx-proxy-manager/README.md

 1. Check the logs of the "Nginx Proxy Manager" add-on to see if everything went well.
 1. Click the "OPEN WEB UI" button and login using:
    `admin@example.com` / `changeme`
-1. Forward port `80` and `443` from your router to your Hass.io machine.
+1. Forward port `80` and `443` from your router to your Home Assistant machine.
 1. Enjoy the add-on!

 ## Configuration